UGC + AI: Turn Customer Photos into Brand Assets, Ethically

 - Save promising posts into a “UGC” folder or email them to a shared inbox.

-- Prioritize photos where the dish is centered, in focus, and clearly your food.
+- Choose photos where the dish is centered, in focus, and clearly your food.

-As you find strong posts, drop the links into a simple spreadsheet or directly into a “UGC intake” collection in Yummify so they don’t get lost in DMs.
+As you find strong posts, drop the links into a simple spreadsheet.
+Or add them to a “UGC intake” collection in Yummify.
+This keeps them from getting lost in DMs.

 Asking for permission the right way